ausevo/ausevo.github.io/excellence_awards.md

 - /img/big-imgs/Adelaide_skyline_2_Ardash_Muradian.jpg: The skyline of Adelaide and the River Torrens (Ardash Muradian, 2022)
 ---

-# Congratulations to our 2023 AES Best Paper Award!
+# Congratulations to our 2023 AES Best Paper Award recipients!

 ### Postgraduate category